rohitarorayyc/SpatialTranscriptomics/README.md

 # OSCC Spatial Transcriptomics
-Spatial Transcriptomic Analysis of 12 Oral Cancer Patients

-Repository contains code for preprocessing and analysis of samples from Arora and Cao et al.
+Code from Arora and Cao et al, 2023. for the analysis of spatial transcriptomics data.